rwxrob/zet/20220127195819/README.md

 actively block installs of VirtualBox on any company computer (fucking morons, it's 2022 for Christ's sake).
 So you'll have to make your own educated strategy.
 But, when in doubt, go with a virtual machine instead of a workspace container on your desktop.
+Yes, even if all you do is machine learning models all day.

 Related: